-Marsala Parmesan Mashed Potatoes are thick and creamy with the delicious flavors of Marsala wine and Parmesan cheese.
-Quickly prepped kale boosts the nutrition and blends right into this new take on a favorite side dish.
+Mashed potatoes with kale are creamy and flavored with the delicious flavors of marsala and parmesan cheese.
+Quickly prepped kale boosts the nutrition and blends right into this simple and elevated take on a favorite side dish.

 There are times when I get stuck on a flavor in my head and just can't let it go.
 This is one of those times.
-Pre-Christmas I shared a recipe for Parmesan Marsala Sauteed Kale that remains my #1 fav way to scarf down a leafy green.
+Pre-Christmas I shared a recipe for parmesan marsala sauteed kale that remains a top three way to scarf down a leafy green.
 And now?
 Those flavors are getting rolled up into a jazzed up mashed potato recipe.
 Life is good.

 - 3 lbs russet potatoes, peeled and cut into 1" cubes

 - 2 tablespoon unsalted butter

 - ¼ cup plus 2 tbsp sour cream

 - ½ cup Marsala wine plus a little drizzle